aplteam/Tatin/docs/FirstStepsWithTatin.md

 ...
 ```

-### Adding packages to an application
+### Installing packages permanently: `InstallPackage`

-Let's assume you've checked on `MarkAPL`, and that it turns out to suit your needs.
+Let's assume you've checked out `MarkAPL`, and that it turns out to suit your needs.
 You decide to use it in your application `Foo` which happens to live in `/Path2Foo/` on disk and in `#.Foo` in the workspace.

 Let's also assume that the code of your application lives in `Foo.Core`, and that you want to address `MarkAPL` with `##.MarkAPL` from any function within `Foo.Core`.